Night of the Fox

 Night of the Fox is a 1990 made-for-TV film by Charles Jarrott, based on the 1986 novel of the same name written by Jack Higgins.
 It was broadcast in France on TF1.

 Plot

 Professor Alan Stacy visits Jersey to complete his biography of his friend and pre-World War II fellow academic Harry Martineau, but arrives on the day of Harry's funeral.
-Only one mourner is present, Dr. Sarah Drayton.
-Invited back to her house, he is told by Sarah that the two of them worked for Special Operations Executive (SOE) during the war.
+Only one mourner is present, Dr. Sarah Drayton, who explains the two of them worked for Special Operations Executive (SOE) during the war.
 She shows Stacy a photo of them posing with Field Marshal Erwin Rommel and then tells the story behind the photo.